 The way of thinking and doing research in UX (user experience) both qualitatively and quantitatively has evolved rapidly in recent years.
 What used to be just a specialized field is now seen as something that everyone in an organization can and should participate in.
 As a result, the definition of qualitative research in UX is also changing.

-Whether you are a veteran UX specialist or you have just become familiar with this concept, research in user experience design is rapidly evolving and expanding, and it won’t be long before qualitative research in ux has a special place in all businesses in Iran.
-It will be allocated to itself.
+Whether you are a veteran UX specialist or you have just become familiar with this concept, research in user experience design is rapidly evolving and expanding, and it won’t be long before qualitative research in ux has a special place in all businesses.

 Considering that all of Google’s policies are aimed at giving more importance to the user and producing valuable content and good usability, day by day the role of user experience design (UX) in website design becomes more colorful and As a result, the job market becomes hotter and more demanding.

 Table of Contents

 What is qualitative research in UX?